Thanks for visiting our web site.

 The woods have probably been in existence for over 7000 years and we have discovered evidence of a wide range of activity on the land for many decades.

 After the planting of many softwood trees as a crop after WWII, our detailed plan and assessment is pointing the woods in new directions.
 That will require the removal over time of much of the softwood ‘crop’ and replacement with more native hardwoods.
 We also want to make it easier for people of all ages to visit and experience the benefits of the woods to ensure a stronger connection with nature.
 Our aim is to create a social enterprise and working woodland that benefits both the local community and the local ecology.

-- Preparing a woodland management plan
+- produced a 10-year management plan with the Forestry Commission

-- Developing a business plan
+- developed a business plan

 - produced products for sale from the woods

 - held special walks, community fun days and run courses

 - signed a long term lease with the current landowner Roger Ross

 - helped disadvantaged families and groups of young people use the woods, through Circle of Life Rediscovery’s education programme